The Old Testament Predicted the Time of Christ’s Crucifixion

-Answer: The time of Christ’s first advent and the year of His crucifixion were predicted by the angel Gabriel to Daniel.
-“Seventy weeks,” said the angel, “are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most holy” (Daniel 9:24).
+The Old Testament predicted the time of Christ’s first advent and the year of His crucifixion.
+The angel Gabriel to said to Daniel: “Seventy weeks,” said the angel, “are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most holy” (Daniel 9:24).

-A day in prophecy stands for a year (Numbers 14:34; Ezekiel 4:6).
+In prophecy, a day stands for a year (Numbers 14:34; Ezekiel 4:6).
 The seventy weeks, or four hundred and ninety days, represent four hundred and ninety years.
-A starting point for this period was given: “Know therefore and understand, that from the going forth of the commandment to restore and to build Jerusalem unto the messiah the Prince shall be seven weeks, and threescore and two weeks” (Daniel 9:25).
+A starting point for this period was given by the angel: “Know therefore and understand, that from the going forth of the commandment to restore and to build Jerusalem unto the messiah the Prince shall be seven weeks, and threescore and two weeks” (Daniel 9:25).
 Sixty-nine weeks represent four hundred and eighty-three years.

 The commandment to restore and build Jerusalem, as completed by the decree of Artaxerxes Longimanus, went into effect in the autumn of 457 BC (Ezra 6:14; 7:1, 9).
 From this time four hundred and eighty-three years extend to the autumn of AD 27.
 According to the prophecy, this period was to reach to the Messiah, the Anointed One.
 In AD 27, Jesus at His baptism received the anointing of the Holy Spirit and soon afterward began His ministry.

-“…in the midst of the week He shall cause the sacrifice and the oblation to cease” (Daniel 9:27).
+Gabriel the angel said, “…in the midst of the week He shall cause the sacrifice and the oblation to cease” (Daniel 9:27).
 In the spring of AD 31, Christ, the true Sacrifice, was offered on Calvary.
 After His crucifixion, the veil of the temple was rent in twain, showing that the sacredness and significance of the sacrificial service had ceased.
-The time had come for the earthly sacrifice and oblation to stop by the His crucifixion.
+The time had come for the earthly sacrifice and oblation to stop by His crucifixion.

 The one week – seven years – ended in AD 34.
-Then by the stoning of Stephen the Jews finally sealed their rejection of the gospel; the disciples who were scattered abroad by persecution “went everywhere preaching the word” (Acts 8:4); and shortly after, Saul the persecutor was converted and became Paul the apostle to the Gentiles.
+By the stoning of Stephen, the Jews finally sealed their rejection of the gospel; the disciples who were scattered abroad by persecution “went everywhere preaching the word” (Acts 8:4); and shortly after, Saul the persecutor was converted and became Paul the apostle to the Gentiles.

 In His service,